gzuidhof/gzuidhof.github.io/guido.io/content/posts/011-assumptions-have-an-expiry-date.md

 title: "Assumptions have an expiry date in software"
 date: 2023-06-15
 slug: "assumptions-have-an-expiry-date"
-description: "Testing notebooks is tricky, I built Starlit - a tool for testing Starboard Notebook files"
+description: ""
 keywords: []
 draft: false
 tags: ["system-design", "saas"]
 stylesheet: "post.css"
 ---

-## Assumptions almost never hold
+## Assumptions seem to never hold

-The first customers in your SaaS product may be fine having a single e-mail linked to their account.
-But that doesn't work for everyone.
+Having a single e-mail per account may be fine for the first customers of your SaaS, but you will quickly learn that users want to invite their colleagues.

-As your product gains adoption, more and more users ask to have a way to invite their colleagues to their account by e-mail.
 The assumption of `“one e-mail address <> one account”` is no longer good enough.
 The next step is to build a `teams` abstraction in your code, where one team consists of multiple users.

 Should you have built this abstraction into your code from day one?
-[Some say you should](https://blog.bullettrain.co/teams-should-be-an-mvp-feature/), and in this case I agree.
-Some things are however better left for later - actually finishing and shipping your software also seems important.
+[Some say you should](https://blog.bullettrain.co/teams-should-be-an-mvp-feature/).
+In case of e-mails, I would agree that it's a MVP feature.
+Some things are however better left for later as you may never end up launching your product otherwise.

 ## Trade off